ashwinbhola/Regressionist.github.io/_posts/2018-12-26-Sentiment analysis.md

 ---

 For me, the best way to learn anything is to do a project on it.
 I start by learning the bare minimum required to start the project and then keep on learning on the way.
 I read articles and papers on the topic side by side to learn the subject in a more idiomatic way.
 I didn't start this project to dive into NLP but my aim was to learn how RNNs and LSTMs work.
 Any problem with sequential data would have done.
-I thought that it would be cool to try out Sentiment Analysis using RNN and LSTM as words in our sentences are also sequential.
+I finally decided to try out Sentiment Analysis using RNN and LSTM as words in our sentences are also sequential.
 I didn't want to use any conventional datasets (like IMDB) for this task and downloaded the [Amazon books reviews](http://jmcauley.ucsd.edu/data/amazon/).

 The first task I do when given any dataset is data exploration.
 The data was in a JSON file and each review was in the following format:
->{
+'''
+{
->  "reviewerID": "A2SUAM1J3GNN3B",
+  "reviewerID": "A2SUAM1J3GNN3B",
->  "asin": "0000013714",
+  "asin": "0000013714",
->  "reviewerName": "J. McDonald",
+  "reviewerName": "J. McDonald",
->  "helpful": [2, 3],
+  "helpful": [2, 3],
->  "reviewText": "I bought this for my husband who plays the piano.
+  "reviewText": "I bought this for my husband who plays the piano.
 He is having a wonderful time playing these old hymns.
 The music is at times hard to read because we think the book was published for singing from more than playing from.
-Great purchase though!",
+Great purchase though!", "overall": 5.0,
->  "overall": 5.0,
->  "summary": "Heavenly Highway Hymns",
+  "summary": "Heavenly Highway Hymns", "unixReviewTime": 1252800000,
->  "unixReviewTime": 1252800000,
->  "reviewTime": "09 13, 2009"
+  "reviewTime": "09 13, 2009"
 }
+'''

 Clearly, I only need the reviewText and overall fields.
 The overall field is the rating, which will help me know the sentiment associated with the review.
 The ratings are on a scale of 1-5 (integers only).
 The following graph shows the distribution of ratings in the dataset: